apache/hudi/docs/_docs/2_2_writing_data.md

 ```

-## Storage Management
+## Optimized DFS Access

-Hudi also performs several key storage management functions on the data stored in a Hudi dataset.
+Hudi also performs several key storage management functions on the data stored in a Hudi table.
 A key aspect of storing data on DFS is managing file sizes and counts
 and reclaiming storage space.
 For e.g HDFS is infamous for its handling of small files, which exerts memory/RPC pressure on the Name Node and can potentially destabilize
 the entire cluster.
 In general, query engines provide much better performance on adequately sized columnar files, since they can effectively amortize cost of obtaining
 column statistics etc. Even on some cloud data stores, there is often cost to listing directories with large number of small files.

-Here are some ways to efficiently manage the storage of your Hudi datasets.
+Here are some ways to efficiently manage the storage of your Hudi tables.

  - The [small file handling feature](/docs/configurations.html#compactionSmallFileSize) in Hudi, profiles incoming workload
    and distributes inserts to existing file groups instead of creating new file groups, which can lead to small files.